 Another factor that determines the success or failure of epilating would be what you do before and after the process.

 Prepping for shaving and epilating are similar.
 These include cleaning the area to remove any surface dirt and dead skin cells.

-Technique for epilating is much different than shaving.
-You’ll have to hold the epilator at a 90 degree angle from the skin to give the tweezers maximum contact on skin.
+The technique for epilating is much different than shaving.
+You’ll have to hold the epilator at a 90-degree angle from the skin to give the tweezers maximum contact on the surface.

 Don’t put too much weight on it and go slow.
-Doing so will allow the tweezers to pluck hair efficiently so you’ll do less passes.
+Doing so will allow the tweezers to pluck hair efficiently so you’ll do fewer passes.

 Using the right settings

-Most good quality epilators like Braun and Philips come with 2 speed settings.
+Most good quality epilators like Braun and Philips come with a 2-speed setup.
 The lower setting would be ideal for thinner hair growth.
 And the higher setting would be for thicker growth.

 Long term solution